 dn:cn=sales,cn=OracleContext,o=example,c=us, as shown in Figure 3-7.
 If the client is configured with a default realm Oracle Context of

 cn=OracleContext,o=example,c=us, then the connect identifier can simply be

-Note:The JDBC OCI Driver supports both full-qualified and relative naming.
+Note:The JDBC OCI Driver supports both relative and full-qualified naming.
 The JDBC Thin Driver supports fully-qualified naming only when the complete DN is used.

-Oracle Fusion Middleware Administrator's Guide for Oracle Internet Directory for additional information about how clients locate a directory
+Oracle Internet Directory Administrator's Guide for additional information about how clients locate a directory

-Oracle Database JDBC Developer's Guide for additional information about JDBC drivers
+Oracle Database JDBC Developer's Guide and Reference for additional information about JDBC drivers

 The entry's complete DN can be used in the connect string, for example:

 CONNECT username@"cn=sales,cn=OracleContext,o=example,c=us" Enter password: password